SouthGreenPlatform/VcfHunter/README.md

 sites.

--   **FILTER:** Filter a vcf file based on several parameters such as datapoint coverage and allele coverage, number of variant and variant type.
+-   **FILTER:** Filter a vcf file based on several parameters such as data point coverage and allele coverage, number of variant and variant type.

 *Options:*